 Should I Only Eat Organic?

-Most newly pregnant mamas starting thinking twice about what they’re putting into their bodies.
+Most newly pregnant moms starting thinking twice about what they’re putting into their bodies.
 And many wonder about the safety of conventional produce.
 What does the research say?
 Three recent studies concluded that children that have exposure to high levels of common pesticides in the womb have lower I.Q. scores than their peers by the time they reach school-age.
 Alexandra Zissu, co-author of The Complete Organic Pregnancy, explains that by eating organic “a mom is minimizing her exposure to harmful and potentially harmful chemical residues in her food.”

 But eating organic can be expensive and it isn’t an option for everyone.
 If going totally organic isn’t possible, try limiting your intake of conventional produce that are on the ‘dirty dozen’ list – these fruits and vegetables have high levels of pesticides.
 “If you find an all organic diet too expensive,” says Zissu, “I'd say to make sure you at least are eating organic/local/careful for meat, fish, and dairy.”
 Zissu also recommends green markets as an inexpensive alternative to store-bought organic.
-“Ask questions and you might discover your local farmer isn't certified organic but isn't spraying harsh pesticides or fertilizers either, and just hasn't gone through with the expense of organic certification.” says Zissu.
+“Ask questions and you might discover your local farmer isn't certified organic but isn't spraying harsh pesticides or fertilizers either, and just hasn't gone through with the expense of organic certification,” says Zissu.